Best Gaming PC Builds for 2023: Build A High-End Desktop

 This build features an AMD Ryzen 7 7800X3D processor, an RX 7900 XTX graphics card, and 32GB of DDR5 RAM.
 The combination of the RX 7900 XTX and the 7800X3D CPU will be more than powerful enough to have you maxing out games on a 4K monitor or a 1440P 240Hz monitor.

-This system also comes with an overclocking & RGB-friendly B650 chipset motherboard from ASRock, a 1TB Samsung 990 Pro NVME PCIe 4.0 SSD and an 850W Gold fully modular power supply from XPG (ADATA).
-And, while there are a wide option of computer cases that would be able to accommodate this part list, we’ve included the DeepCool CH560 for its roomy interior and excellent airflow.
-(You can check out our guide on the best full PC cases for more options.)
+This system also comes with an overclocking-friendly X670 chipset motherboard from ASUS, a 1TB Gen 4 NVME SSD from WD, and an 850W Gold fully modular power supply from ADATA.
+And, while there are a wide option of computer cases that would be able to accommodate this part list, we’ve included the ANTEC NX416L for its roomy interior and excellent airflow.

-Overall, this is one of the best systems you can build for ~$2,000.
+Overall, this is one of the best systems for pure gaming performance you can build for ~$2,000.

 Part List for $2,000 PC Build